osuosl/cs312/source/slides/11_chef.rst

     arr = []
-    if arr # this is the typecasting exception puts "Well, this is unexpected"
+    if arr # this is the typecasting exception puts 'Well, this is unexpected'
     else
-        puts "The code never gets here!"
+        puts 'The code never gets here!'
     end

 Wait, What?